Ratsadonprasong Fund by the Siddhi-Issara Foundation

 Criteria for Support

-The fund assists accused persons and defendants with posting cash bail and paying fines resulting from cases against their exercise of freedom of expression for political, social, and cultural change in favor of equality, rights to freedom, and human dignity.
+The fund assists accused persons and defendants with posting cash bail resulting from cases against their exercise of freedom of expression for political, social, and cultural change in favor of equality, rights to freedom, and human dignity.

 This incarnation of the Ratsadonprasong Fund came into being on 7 January 2021 with the creation of the Facebook page “กองทุนราษฎรประสงค์” as the channel to provide updates and show receipts to the public.
 Chalita Bandhuwong and Ida Aroonwong were the joint holders and caretakers of the fund’s bank account.
 The money was, and continues to be, fundraised via direct deposits to the bank account.
 A starting amount was pooled in part from the remainder of donations to two earlier incarnations of the bail fund: first, a bank account opened in February 2018 by Chalita Bandhuwong and Ida Aroonwong to provide bail for those participating in a rally called “People Who Want Elections”; second, a bank account opened in the aftermath of the coup in 2014 by Ida Aroonwong, Arnon Nampa, and Weeranan Huadsri to provide bail in political cases more generally.
 Once the funds were merged into one, broader criteria for support were established to encompass both the movements after the 2014 coup and the numerous cases from rallies and protests since 2020.

 The name memorializes the beginnings of the idea to organize pro bono lawyers as well as put together a bail fund for defendants in political lawsuits.
 It was 2010, in the aftermath of the crackdown on Red Shirt people’s protest at the Ratchaprasong Intersection in Bangkok, when such a fund was first created.
-“Ratsadonprasong” was taken up as its name, both as a reminder of and a response to the massacre at Ratchaprasong.
-By supplanting ratcha, which means ‘king,’ with ratsadon, which means ‘people,’ the name translates to “the people’s will” or “requested by the people,” a phrasing meant to convey the powerful demonstration of popular will by way of fundraising campaigns to cover the costs of fighting lawsuits.
+“Ratsadonprasong Law Office” was taken up as its name, both as a reminder of and a response to the massacre at Ratchaprasong.
+The name, which translates to “the people’s will” or “requested by the people,” is meant to convey the powerful demonstration of popular will by way of fundraising campaigns to cover the costs of fighting lawsuits.

 The ad-hoc, volunteer efforts of that time gradually went dormant until the coup in 2014.
 That year, an organization of lawyers for human rights was established in a professional capacity, all while the work of ensuring access to bail was not taken up by any organization.
 That work, therefore, continued by necessity in the form of an ad-hoc, volunteer-run fund without a name and without an organization—until the new wave of protests starting in 2020.